Local Search For SMT On Linear and Multilinear Real Arithmetic: Introduction

-Despite the fact that local search has been successfully employed to solve SAT~\cite{LiL12,BalintS12,cai2013local,cai2015ccanr,Biere17} and recently to SMT on integer arithmetic~\cite{cai2022local}, we are not aware of any local search algorithm for SMT on real arithmetic.
-In this paper, for the first time, we design a local search algorithm for SMT(RA), namely LS-RA, based on the following novel strategies.
+In this paper, for the first time, we design a local search algorithm for SMT(RA), namely LocalSMT(RA), based on the following novel strategies.
+Note that LocalSMT(RA) is implemented as a fragment of LocalSMT~\cite{cai2023local}, which is our local search solver dedicated for SMT.

 First, we propose the {\it interval-based} operator to enhance the conventional local search operator by taking interval information into account.
 Specifically, we observe that assigning the real-value variable to any value in a given interval would make the same amount of currently falsified clauses become satisfied.
 Hence, the {\it interval-based} operator evaluates multiple values inside the interval as the potential value of the operation, rather than only assign it to a fixed value (e.g. the threshold value to satisfy a constraint).

 Moreover, we observe that there frequently exist multiple operations with the same best score when performing local search, and thus a tie-breaking mechanism is proposed to further distinguish these operations.

-Experiments are conducted to evaluate LS-RA on 2 benchmarks, namely SMT(LRA) and SMT(NRA) benchmarks from SMT-LIB.
-Note that unsatisfiable instances are excluded, and we only consider multilinear instances from SMT(NRA) benchmark.
-We compare LS-RA with the top 4 SMT solvers according to the SMT-COMP 2022\footnote{https://smt-comp.github.io/2022/}, excluding the portfolio and derived solvers.
-Specifically, as for SMT(LRA), we compare LS-RA with OpenSMT, Yices2, CVC5 and Z3, while for SMT(NRA), the competitors are Z3, CVC5, Yices2 and SMT-RAT.
-Experimental results show that LS-RA is competitive and complementary with state-of-the-art SMT solvers, especially on multilinear instances.
-Moreover, the Ablation experiment confirms the effectiveness of our proposed novel strategies.
+Experiments are conducted to evaluate LocalSMT(RA) on 2 benchmark sets, namely SMT(LRA) and SMT(NRA) benchmarks from SMT-LIB.
+Note that unsatisfiable instances are excluded, and we only consider multi-linear instances from SMT(NRA) benchmark.
+We compare LocalSMT(RA) with the top 4 SMT solvers in the relevant logics (QF\_LRA, QF\_NRA) according to the SMT-COMP 2022\footnote{https://smt-comp.github.io/2022/}, excluding the portfolio and derived solvers.
+Specifically, as for SMT(LRA), we compare LocalSMT(RA) with OpenSMT, Yices2, cvc5 and Z3, while for SMT(NRA), the competitors are Z3, cvc5, Yices2 and SMT-RAT.
+Experimental results show that LocalSMT(RA) is competitive and complementary with state-of-the-art SMT solvers, especially on multi-linear instances.
+Moreover, the ablation experiment confirms the effectiveness of our proposed novel strategies.